stumbleapp/react-native-app-utils/README.md

 ScreenLock.release();
 ```

 This is an **experimental feature implementation** that hasn't been fully tested and finalised yet.
-We will be looking to improve or add more functionality in the future.
+We will be looking to improve and/or add more functionality in the future.
+For starters this will allow you to adjust the size of the Picture in Picture window, good for changing between landscape and portrait.
+We will be looking to implement some automated solution for that scenario.

 ```javascript
 // Android API 26+